By Dr. Mercola

 Drisdol is a synthetic form of vitamin D2—made by irradiating fungus and plant matter—and is the form of vitamin D typically prescribed by doctors.

-This is not the type produced by your body in response to sun or safe tanning bed exposure, which is vitamin D3.
+This is not the type produced by your body in response to sun, which is vitamin D3.